Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/overview.rst

 (map-making) example is creating a projection map of the whole world.
 In cartography, we take the surface of the earth (a sphere) and make a flat map that can be folded up into the glove compartment aboard the space shuttle.
-We 'fill in' spaces toward the poles, or change the outline of the map in any of several ways:
+We "fill in" spaces toward the poles, or change the outline of the map in any of several ways:

 .. list-table::